iggredible/Learn-Vim/ch27_vimscript_functions.md

 ## Method Chaining

 You can chain several Vimscript functions and lambda expressions sequentially with `->`.
-The syntax is:
+Keep in mind that `->` must be followed by a method name *without space.*

 ```
 Source->Method1()->Method2()->...->MethodN()
 ```

-Syntactically, `->` must be followed by a method name *without space.*

 To convert a float to a number using method chaining: